Code-Institute-Submissions/Second_milestone/README.md

 The [Surfin](https://clever-darwin-2debfe.netlify.com/) application is a Second Milestone project build for [Code Institute's](https://www.codeinstitute.net/) Full Stack Web Developer Course.

 Surfin is a quick surf forecast tool created for surfers in Ireland.
-The main purpose of Surfin is to show a clean and simple wave, wind and tide forecast in several Surfing Spots around Irish coast.
+The main purpose of Surfin is to show a clean and simple wave, wind and tide forecast for several Surfing Spots around Irish coast.
 The data provided is sourced from weather buoy's and coastal weather stations around Ireland.

 ## The Brief

-I have decided to combine two example briefs and create a single page application that relies heavily on APIs including Google Maps API and create a data visualization sourced from an API and visualised using D3.js library.
+I have decided to combine two example briefs and create a single page application that relies heavily on APIs including Google Maps API and to create a data visualization, that is sourced from an API and displayed using D3.js library.

 ## UX